Help Find New Treatments For Angelman Syndrome

 Brain Imaging Study

-The Angelman Syndrome Foundation awarded a grant to fund a research study at the University of North Carolina (UNC) School of Medicine.
-The research team is now recruiting participants to examine the brain development of children with Angelman syndrome.
+The University of North Carolina (UNC) School of Medicine is now recruiting participants that are Deletion Positive up to 5 years old, to examine the brain development of children with Angelman syndrome.

 Extraction of Neuronal Stem Cells from Dental Pulp for Human Neurogenetic Disease Studies